cliffordx/legalbai/pages/CIVIL CODE___BOOK 4___TITLE_10.md

 	- **ARTICLE 1911.**
 	  id:: 6337096e-bc45-43e8-b3a6-3f38f584b876
 	  collapsed:: true
-		- Even when the agent has exceeded his authority, the principal is solidarily liable with the agent [[#blue]]==if the former allowed the latter to act as though he had full powers.== (n)
+		- Even when the agent has exceeded his authority, the principal is solidarily liable with the agent ==if the former allowed the latter to act as though he had full powers.== (n)
 	- **ARTICLE 1912.**
 	  collapsed:: true
 		- The principal must advance to the agent, should the latter so request, the sums necessary for the execution of the agency.